cognitivesleep/cognitivesleep.github.io/README.md

 ## Our Proposal:

-Our experiment follows these same guidelines, whereby we encourage you to listen to our selected playlists during the day and then have certain tracks played back at night while asleep, in order to reactivate those specific moments of your past day which you feel need working on.
+Our experiment follows these same guidelines, whereby we encourage you to listen to our selected playlists during the day and then have you choose those tracks which you heard during a certain problematic moment, and have them played back at night while asleep.
+This is done in order to reactivate those specific moments of your past day which you feel need further work on.

 We provide purposefully composed soundscapes and music for you to have a pleasant experience, and recommend you to test this experiment at home or wherever it is that you feel most comfortable at.
 We have created Spotify playlists specifically intended for moments of _work_ and _relax_, and plan on increasing the available selection soon.